Jeff Jiewei Yu

 Short Selling

-Jeff Jiewei Yu joined the Eller College of Management in 2015.
-Previously, he was a faculty member at Massachusetts Institute of Technology, Southern Methodist University and Texas A&M University.
+Jeff Yu joined the Eller College of Management in 2015.
+Previously, he was a tenure-track faculty member at Massachusetts Institute of Technology, Southern Methodist University and Texas A&M University.
 His research focuses on economic effects of financial reporting in capital markets, and his areas of expertise include debt contracting, banking, short selling, and information externalities.
-Currently, he also serves as a visiting financial economist at the U.S Securities and Exchange Commission (SEC).
+He also served as a visiting financial economist at the U.S Securities and Exchange Commission (SEC).

 Courses